JavierJia/javierjia.github.com/_posts/2012-05-29-visa-studyplan.md

 Second, I am the only son of my parents.
 It is my important duty to come back and take care of them according to Chinese tradition.

-Thus I will come back China as soon as I accomplished the study at UCI.
+Thus I will come back China as soon as I have accomplished the study at UCI.